-On a daily basis, firms deal with both external and internal environments.
-The external environment lies outside the firm and includes individuals, firms, systems, and institutions that have an impact on it.
-Influences from the external environment come in form of changes that occur due to the forces that emanates from it.
-These forces arise from the trends in the macro and micro environments and could present opportunities or pose threats, depending on how they impact the firm.
-Organizations that scan the environment, track changes, and assess the impact of changes in terms of cause and effect have a more formalized approach to environment scanning.
+4.3 HOSPITALITY AND TOURISM ENVIRONMENT CONTEXTS4.3.1 Characterizing the external environment that occur due to the forces that emanate from it.
+These forces arise from the trends in the macro and microenvironments and could present opportunities or pose threats, depending on how they impact the firm.
+Organizations that scan the environment, track changes, and assess the impact of changes in terms of cause and effect have a more formalized approach to environmental scanning.